 The foregoing indemnification shall not constitute a waiver of the Department's or the Sub-recipient's sovereign immunity.
 Nor shall the same be construed to constitute agreement by Sub-recipient's contractor/subconsultant to indemnify the Sub-recipient for the negligent acts or omissions of the Sub-recipient, its officers, agents, or employees, or for the acts of third parties.
-Nor shall the same be construed to constitute agreement by Sub-recipient's contractor/subconsultant to indemnify the Department for the negligent acts or omissions of the Department for the negligent acts or omissions of the Department for the negligent acts or omissions of the Department, its officers, agents, or employees, or for the acts of third parties.
+Nor shall the same be construed to constitute agreement by Sub-recipient's contractor/subconsultant to indemnify the Department for the negligent acts or omissions of the Department, its officers, agents, or employees, or for the acts of third parties.